DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-15/README.md

 The file output stream's `write(int)` method is used to write bytes to the stream.

 To write more than one byte, you can use the `write(byte[], int, int) method

+### Filtering a Stream

+Filtered streams are sterams that modify the information sent through an existing stream.

+* `FilterInputStream`
+* `FilterOutputStream`